1337/pop/README.md

 Pop is a filesystem-based PHP database, allowing for object persistence without MySQL (i.e. NoSQL).

+It allows for static object relational mapping.
-It is 100% compatible with [backbone.js](http://documentcloud.github.com/backbone/).
+Pop is 100% compatible with [backbone.js](http://documentcloud.github.com/backbone/).

 ## Installing